SHIONOGI's approach to health and productivity management

 At SHIONOGI, we have established a health promotion system with a Chief Health Management Officer responsible for overseeing the health management organization.
 This officer is responsible for setting the direction and action plans for health management and monitoring the activities, which are discussed and decided upon in the Corporate Executive Management meetings.

-To achieve our health management goals, we have developed a "Strategic Map" and strengthened the PDCA (Plan-Do-Check-Act) cycle for implementing and evaluating initiatives towards achieving our health policy.
+To achieve our health management goals, we have developed a "Strategic Map" and strengthened the PDCA (Plan-Do-Check-Act) cycle for implementing and evaluating initiatives towards achieving the SHIONOGI Group Health and Productivity Management Policy policy.

 Furthermore, we promote collaborative health activities with the Shionogi Health Insurance Union to maintain and enhance the health of our employees.
 Through monthly Health Promotion Meetings, we share and discuss the analysis results of the employer's activities and the health-related projects and information provided by the Shionogi Health Insurance Union.
 These discussions help us in reviewing and refining our health management policies and action plans.